 Solatube daylight devices

-SunGrown Zero's methods also result in little to no heat transfer, reducing heat build-up and cutting the odds of crop failure due to molds and mildews by 50 to 75 percent.
-Reduced heat transfer also means less need for climate control, further slashing energy costs and reducing wasteful techniques that put a strain on the environment.
+SunGrown Zero's methods result in little to no heat transfer, reducing heat build-up and cutting the odds of crop failure due to molds and mildews by 50 to 75 percent.
+Reduced heat transfer also means less need for climate control, which reduces upfront installation costs, further slashes energy costs and reduces wasteful techniques that put a strain on the environment.

 Strategic lighting system design

 Where lights are necessary, SunGrown Zero incorporates a strategy that maximizes efficiency and keeps energy usage to a minimum.
-By marrying intelligent lighting software with a design that leverages natural sunlight, SunGrown Zero facilities require less lighting and less overall usage.
+By marrying intelligent lighting software with a design that leverages natural sunlight, SunGrown Zero facilities require less lighting and less lighting run time overall.
 That means lower energy costs, less heat, a reduced environmental footprint and healthier crops.

 The result of the SunGrown Zero solution is happier, healthier crops, lower energy costs, and a smaller environmental footprint.